GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/offscreen/index.md

 ### Reasons

 Find all valid reasons listed [below][offscreen-reason].
-Reasons are set upon document creation to determine the document's lifespan:
+Reasons are set on document creation to determine the document's lifespan:

 | Reason            | Offscreen Document Lifetime                    |